pierre-fromager/pcasvd/README.md

 ```

 Just done, no cry, edit csv file to check header struct (may be verbose), remove pointless lines if necessary.
+Fixing NaN can be done replacing NaN to 0.
+Fixing separator can be done replacing default space delimiter to the required one.

 ## Build